scalabridgelondon/lesson-plans/web/4-testing.md

 ### Writing Tests with MUnit

-We will write our unit tests using two libraries: [MUnit][munit] and [ScalaCheck][scalacheck].
-We'll start with MUnit, and to keep things as simple as possible we will learn about MUnit before we learn about testing http4s applications.
+We will write our unit tests using [MUnit][munit].
+To keep things as simple as possible we will learn about MUnit before we learn about testing http4s applications.

 Here's a test suite which contains one test case.